syncfusion-content/ej2-charts-docs/ej2-javascript/chart/synchronized-chart.md

 ## Tooltip synchronization

-Tooltip synchronization enhances the data visualization experience by seamlessly coordinating tooltips across multiple charts.
-When we hover over a data point in one chart, synchronized tooltips intelligently display related information in other connected charts simultaneously.
+Synchronize the tooltips across the multiple charts using `showTooltip` and `hideTooltip` methods.
+When we hover over a data point in one chart, call the `showTooltip` method for the rest of the chart to display related information in other connected charts simultaneously.

+In the `showTooltip` method, specify the following parameter programmatically to enable tooltips for a particular chart:

+* `x` - Data point x-value or x-coordinate value.
+* `y` - Data point y-value or y-coordinate value.

 {% if page.publishingplatform == "typescript" %}